 Kyrgyzstan registers 35 new COVID-19 cases

-Kyrgyzstan on Sunday registered 35 new COVID-19 infections, increasing the caseload to 200,322, the Ministry of Health said in a statement, Trend reports citing Kabar.
+Kyrgyzstan on Sunday registered 35 new COVID-19 infections, increasing the caseload to 200,322, the Ministry of Health said in a statement, Trend reports with reference to Kabar.

 142 recoveries were registered, taking the total number of recoveries to stand at 194,099.